top of page

 8. I understand that as many flowers as possible will be used from my bouquet, but on some occasions not all will be used due to space in the frame or condition.

-9. By purchasing from Pressed and Preserved, I acknowledge that I am giving the assigned floral artist creative freedom to design the frame in a way they feel will best showcase the arrangement (in accordance with the design selected during the booking process, for example, aerial view shadow box, clustered pressed frame).
+9. By purchasing from Pressed and Preserved, I acknowledge that I am giving the assigned floral artist creative freedom to design the frame in a way they feel will best showcase the arrangement (in accordance with the design selected during the booking process).

-10. I understand that once the design has been finalised, Pressed and Preserved will contact me to inform me that my frame is ready for dispatch.
+10. I understand that once the design has been finalised, Pressed and Preserved will contact me to inform me that my frame is ready for dispatch and provide full tracking information.

-11. I confirm that I have read the information below; 'What To Expect', 'Return Postage' and 'After Care', and am aware of what to expect from my preserved florals.
-Pressed and Preserved will not be held responsible for any defect arising because of failure to store or maintain the product/s as highlighted in the after care instructions on their website.
+12. I confirm that I have read the information below; 'What To Expect', 'Return Postage' and 'After Care', and am aware of what to expect from my preserved florals.
+Pressed and Preserved will not be held responsible for any defect arising because of failure to display or store the product/s as highlighted in the after care instructions on their website.

 What To Expect